 In 1983 Fischer co-founded the Budapest Festival Orchestra.
 Today he’s the orchestra’s music director.
 Fischer is a regular guest conductor at major European opera houses.
-He was Principal Conductor of the Berlin Philharmonic 2012 – 2018 and is now the orchestra’s Honorary Conductor.
+He was Berlin Philharmonic’s Principal Conductor 2012 – 2018 and is now the orchestra’s Honorary Conductor.

-Fischer is also a composer.
-His works are performed in the US and Europe.
+Fischer is also a composer whose works are performed all over the world.
 He founded the Hungarian Mahler Society and received Hungary’s Golden Medal Award and the Crystal Award from the World Economic Forum for promoting international culture.

 Antonín Dvořák Legends for Orchestra

 The concert began with Antonín Dvořák symphonies – Legends for Orchestra.
 Berlin is where the Czech composer was first recognized internationally.
 In 1878, Johannes Brahms recommended publishing his Moravian Duets and Slavonic Dances for piano.
-A few years later he produced Legends for Orchestra.
+Years later he produced Legends for Orchestra.

 Hugo Wolf Goethe and Mörike Compositions

 Several Hugo Wolf operatic compositions followed Dvořák’s symphonies.
 Popular baritone Christian Gerhaher’s singing captivated the audience.
 Wolf, known for his “profound poetic insight and imagination,” created them from the poems and ballads of German writers Johann Wolfgang von Goethe and Eduard Friedrich Mörike.
 Portraying their unique “poet personalities” was key to Wolf in “opening musical and poetic horizons” in his compositions.